-The federal government announced that it will proceed with the development and implementation of a Clean Fuel Standard ("CFS") that will require producers, importers and distributors to reduce the emissions intensity of gaseous, liquid and solid fuels.
-On June 20, 2022, the Clean Fuel Regulations came into force, establishing Canada's Clean Fuel Standard.
-The Clean Fuel Standard will replace the former Renewable Fuels Regulation, and aims to discourage the use of fossil fuels by increasing the price of those fuels when compared to lower-carbon alternatives.
-Coming into force in 2023, the Clean Fuel Standard will impose obligations on primary suppliers of transportation fuels in Canada and require fuels to contain a minimum percentage of renewable fuel content and meet emissions caps calculated over the life cycle of the fuel.
+The Government of Canada announced that it will proceed with the development and implementation of a Clean Fuel Standard ("CFS") that will require producers, importers and distributors to reduce the emissions intensity of gaseous, liquid and solid fuels.
+On June 20, 2022, the Clean Fuel Regulations came into force, establishing Canada's CFS.
+The CFS will replace the former Renewable Fuels Regulation, and aims to discourage the use of fossil fuels by increasing the price of those fuels when compared to lower-carbon alternatives.
+Coming into force in 2023, the CFS will impose obligations on primary suppliers of transportation fuels in Canada and require fuels to contain a minimum percentage of renewable fuel content and meet emissions caps calculated over the life cycle of the fuel.
 The Clean Fuel Regulations also establish a market for compliance credits.
 Compliance credits can be generated by primary suppliers, among others, through carbon capture and storage, producing or importing low-emission fuel, or through end-use fuel switching (for example, operating an electric vehicle charging network).